Skip to main content

 • North: The remainder of the United States

-SEER2 is simply the latest version of the pre-2023 industry standard SEER – Seasonal Energy Efficiency Ratio.
-Much like miles-per-gallon for a car, SEER and SEER2 offer an easy way to compare efficiencies of different products – the higher the SEER or SEER2, the more efficient the unit.
-Just be sure you are comparing either SEER vs SEER or SEER2 vs SEER2.
-Once an air conditioner or heat pump is installed, the SEER2 rating should be easy to locate – it will be displayed on the bright yellow EnergyGuide label on the unit.
+SEER2 is the latest version of the industry standard SEER (Seasonal Energy Efficiency Ratio).
+Much like miles-per-gallon for a car, SEER and SEER2 provide an easy way to compare product efficiencies: the higher the rating, the more efficient the unit.
+Just be sure to compare SEER vs SEER or SEER2 vs SEER2.
+Once installed, a unit’s SEER2 rating can be found on its bright yellow EnergyGuide label.

-Want to know more about Bryant 2023 compliant home comfort systems?
+Want to know more about Bryant’s energy-efficient comfort systems?

 Chat-Icon